 I’ll be in Paris until the end of the summer so my plan is to: go to the cinema as often as I can and watch a couple of new TV series online; research the industry, casting directors, directors, actors, etc.; read french plays and novels (a minimum of 30 minutes reading per day); continue to workout and stretch on a daily basis; and lastly enjoy the beautiful weather and experience all that Paris has to offer.

 To be honest I’m very, very happy at the moment and I have a lot of energy.
 I’m focussed, my vision is clear and I feel that are some magical experiences and amazing opportunities lined up for me.

-When I saw ‘Black Panther’ in the cinema and I was blown away.
-I loved how gripping the story was and I especially appreciated the way in which the director, Ryan Coogler, has honoured different african cultures and the role of black woman in society.
+When I saw ‘Black Panther’ in the cinema I was blown away.
+I loved how gripping the story was and I especially appreciated the way in which the director, Ryan Coogler, honoured different african cultures and the role of black woman in society.

 I arrived in Paris last week on Wednesday and I started at my new school, le Conservatoire National Supérieur d’Art Dramatique, the following day.

 So far I looooove the school.
 The students and staff are super friendly and welcoming, and I feel like I’ve been studying here a lot longer than just 4 days!
 Continue reading

 Here are some cool production pics of my class and I performing in Shakespeare’s tragedy ‘Julius Caesar’.
 Photos taken by Katy Meehan.